sumidiot/dmmf-scala/spec.md

   ValidatedOrderLine
   AND LinePrice

+// ----- output events -----------------
+data OrderAcknowledgementSent = ...
+data OrderPlaced = ...
+data BillableOrderPlaced = ...
 data PlacedOrderAcknowledgement =
   PricedOrder
   AND AcknowledgementLetter

 workflow "Place Order" =
-  input: OrderForm
+  input: UnvalidatedOrder
-  output:
+  output (on success):
+    OrderAcknowledgementSent
-    OrderPlaced event (put on a pile to send to other teams) OR InvalidOrder (put on appropriate pile)
+    AND OrderPlaced event (to send to shipping)
+    AND BillableOrderPlaced (to send to billing) output (on error):
+    InvalidOrder

   // step 1
   do ValidateOrder